-Disclosure is known to facilitate mental healing in CSA victims, has bearings on long-term mental outcome, and lowers the likelihood of re-victimization (Kogan, 2005; Sorsoli, Kia-Keating, & Grossman, 2008).
+Disclosure is known to facilitate mental healing in victims of CSA, has bearings on long-term mental outcome, and lowers the likelihood of re-victimization (Kogan, 2005; Sorsoli, Kia-Keating, & Grossman, 2008).
 Victims may decide to informally confide in a peer about their abuse or disclose formally during a regular visit to the family medical doctor (Ullman, 2002).
-However, sexual abuse victims are not as forthcoming about their experiences as the general public may think.
+However, victims of sexual abuse are not as forthcoming about their experiences as the general public may think.
 Childhood disclosures commonly occur after a long period of time has elapsed (London et al., 2008).
-Furthermore, in the vast majority of cases survivors of sexual abuse never disclose (Hébert, Tourigny, Cyr, McDuff, & Joly, 2009) or wait until adulthood as was the case with Shantelle who disclosed eight years after the onset of her abuse (Jonzon & Lindblad, 2004; London et al., 2005).
+Furthermore, in the vast majority of cases, survivors of sexual abuse never disclose (Hébert, Tourigny, Cyr, McDuff, & Joly, 2009) or wait until adulthood, as was the case with Shantelle, who disclosed eight years after the onset of her abuse (Jonzon & Lindblad, 2004; London et al., 2005).

 The failure to disclose prevents many CSA cases from being officially brought to the attention of legal authorities (Somer & Szwarcberg, 2001; Bottoms et al., 2016).
 One impediment to disclosure is the fact that the decision to disclose may be beyond the locus of control of some victims.
 When instructed by the perpetrator to do so, many keep the abuse a secret for long periods of times (London et al., 2008).
-The concept of secrecy is sometimes exploited by child sexual abuse offenders in order to force compliance in victims (Elliott, Browne, & Kilcoyne, 1995; Magnusson, Ernberg, & Landstrom, 2017).
+The concept of secrecy is sometimes exploited by CSA offenders to force compliance in victims (Elliott, Browne, & Kilcoyne, 1995; Magnusson, Ernberg, & Landstrom, 2017).
 In the aforementioned case, Anthony Hopkins justified his grievous actions to Shantelle by referring to biblical scriptures.
-Generally, it is not uncommon for sexual perpetrators to groom children to not disclose about the abuse either by explicitly asking them to keep the secret or by way of implicit psychological tactics (e.g., implying co-responsibility for the abuse), both of which have the potential to manipulate victims into compliance (Lyon, 1995; Bussey, 1995; Sjöberg & Lindblad, 2002).
-A child could also refrain from disclosure due to feelings of shame, guilt, self-blame (Goodman-Brown, Edelstein, Goodman, Jones, & Gordon, 2003; Schaeffer, Leventhal, & Asnes, 2011).
+Generally, sexual perpetrators commonly groom children to not disclose the abuse either by explicitly asking them to keep the secret or by employing implicit psychological tactics (e.g., implying co-responsibility for the abuse), both of which have the potential to manipulate victims into compliance (Lyon, 1995; Bussey, 1995; Sjöberg & Lindblad, 2002).
+A child could also refrain from disclosure due to feelings of shame, guilt, and self-blame (Goodman-Brown, Edelstein, Goodman, Jones, & Gordon, 2003; Schaeffer, Leventhal, & Asnes, 2011).

-Reports on disclosure rates in relation to the victims’ age is varied with some studies finding higher rates of disclosure amongst older aged children (e.g., 9-13 year olds; Pipe et al., 2007).
-It has been argued that younger victims are more likely to delay or refrain from disclosing entirely about sexual abuse (Keary & Fitzpatrick, 1994; Wood, Orsak, Murphy, & Cross, 1996; Sjöberg & Lindblad, 2002; Hershkowitz, Horowitz, & Lamb, 2005).
-One reason for this is that younger victims may not be remember being abused (Sjöberg & Linblad, 2002; London et al., 2008).
-On the other hand, due to developmental advantages, older children are better able to grasp the significance of their abusive experiences and disclose as a result (Crisma, Bascelli, Paci, & Romito, 2004).
-Children who claim to be attracted to, or in love with their perpetrator are also prone to delaying disclosure longer than children who did not express such feelings (Sjöberg & Lindblad, 2002).
-Additionally, older children, chaotic familial households, poor parental response (Alaggia, 2010; Alaggia & Kirshenbaum, 2005), (intra-familial abuse (versus non-familial), a great sense of perceived responsibility, and fear of negative consequences tend to be associated with long delays in disclosure (Goodman-Brown et al., 2003; London et al., 2008).
+Reports on disclosure rates in relation to the victims’ age are varied, with some studies finding higher rates of disclosure among older children (e.g., 9–13-year-olds; Pipe et al., 2007).
+An argument that has been made is that younger victims are more likely to delay or refrain from disclosing the sexual abuse entirely (Keary & Fitzpatrick, 1994; Wood, Orsak, Murphy, & Cross, 1996; Sjöberg & Lindblad, 2002; Hershkowitz, Horowitz, & Lamb, 2005).
+One reason for this behavior is that younger victims may not remember being abused (Sjöberg & Linblad, 2002; London et al., 2008).
+By contrast, due to their developmental advantages, older children are better able to grasp the significance of their abusive experiences and disclose them as a result (Crisma, Bascelli, Paci, & Romito, 2004).
+Children who claim to be attracted to or in love with their perpetrator are also prone to delaying disclosure longer than children who did not express such feelings (Sjöberg & Lindblad, 2002).
+In addition, older children, chaotic familial households, poor parental response (Alaggia, 2010; Alaggia & Kirshenbaum, 2005), intra-familial abuse (versus non-familial), a great sense of perceived responsibility, and fear of negative consequences tend to be associated with long delays in disclosure (Goodman-Brown et al., 2003; London et al., 2008).